Low interest rates, pent up demand buoy Feb auto sales

-New Delhi, March 1 (IANS) Low interest rates along with pent-up demand and ongoing discounts accelerated the year-on-year sales of major automobile players' during February.
+New Delhi: Low interest rates along with pent-up demand and ongoing discounts accelerated the year-on-year sales of major automobile players' during February.

 Analysts cited factors such as preference for personal mobility over public transport due to the pandemic as the other key reasons for the upswing.